 Housing Choice #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to move to better unit and/or neighborhood of opportunity as a result of the activity Households able to move to better unit and/or neighborhood of opportunity prior to implementation of the activity Expected Households able to a move to better unit and/or neighborhood of opportunity after implementation of the activity Actual increase in Households able to a move to better unit and/or neighborhood of opportunity after implementation of the activity Whether the outcome meets or exceeds the benchmark.
-Number of households able to move to better unit and/or neighborhood of opportunity as a result of the activity 0 To be determined with the next designation To be determined with the next designation TBD
+Number of households able to move to better unit and/or neighborhood of opportunity as a result of the activity Households able to move to better unit and/or neighborhood of opportunity prior to implementation of the activity Expected Households able to a move to better unit and/or neighborhood of opportunity after implementation of Actual increase in Households able to a move to better unit and/or neighborhood of opportunity after implementation of Whether the outcome meets or exceeds the benchmark.

+Housing Choice #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved? the activity the activity Number of households able to move to better unit and/or neighborhood of opportunity as a result of the activity 0 To be determined with the next designation To be determined with the next designation TBD